hpaulat/hpaulat/README.md

 Computer Science and Biology student at McGill.
-Just recently switched, so aiming to populate this over the next couple of years with bioninformatics projects.